Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ### Working with AMPs {#workingwithamps}

 Since the early days of the Alfresco SDK, the Alfresco Module Packages (AMP) have been the way customizations were packaged.
-In Alfresco SDK 4.3 everything is packaged as a JAR by default, while the AMPs are still available as an optional assembly.
+In the Alfresco SDK everything is packaged as a JAR by default, while the AMPs are still available as an optional assembly.
 This gives you much more control over packaging, and simple modules can easily be deployed as JARs.